omismone/neurobridge/README.md

 ## Objectives
 - Import and pre-process biological data on structural and functional connectivity.
-- Select an atlas and parcellate the data accordingly.
 - Design a dynamical network model to reproduce biological data features.
 - Validate the designed model.